 When children have special educational needs we make every effort to give extra help in the usual classroom setting.
 This may mean that some children are given similar work to the rest of the class, but at a different level of difficulty.
 We keep detailed records on these children and note whether our efforts are meeting with success.

 If we think the child needs more help than we can provide using the everyday school resources, someone from the Inclusion Team may meet with parents or carers to discuss extra support that can be made available.
 This may involve buying specific resources or exploring the possibility of involving other agencies, such as the Speech and Language Service or Educational Psychologist to assess the child’s needs and to give us advice.

 In a few cases, if detailed records show that despite every effort, the child is still not making the progress expected, then with the parent/carer’s agreement, a Statutory Assessment of Special Educational Needs may be applied for.
 The Special Needs Team at Southwark Education Department then considers all of the different kinds of help the child has had and decides whether the level of progress has been adequate or not.
 This may result in an Education Health Care Plan (EHCP) that sets out the kind of support needed for the child’s further progress, this may be in the form or extra resources or adult support.

 Here is a link to Southwark’s Local Offer:

-Snowsfields has a Resource Base for children with autism, which is known as Rainbow Class.
+Snowsfields and Robert Browning have a Resource Base for children with autism, which is known as Rainbow Class.
 Rainbow Class has spaces for 14 pupils from Reception through to Year 6 (age 4-11), with two pupils per year group.
-It is situated in 3 purpose built rooms.
-There are 2 classrooms and a soft play / sensory room.
-Rainbow Class has its own playground, which is safe and always well supervised.
+It is situated in purpose built rooms and includes a soft play / sensory room.
+Rainbow Class at Snowsfields also has its own playground, which is safe and always well supervised.